codewitch-honey-crisis/gfx/README.md

 Drawing bitmaps asynchronously is really the only time you're going to see throughput improvements.
 The reason there are other asynchronous API calls as well is usually in order to switch from asynchronous to synchronous operations all the pending asynchronous operations in the target's queue have to complete, so basically after you queue your bitmap to draw, you can continue to queue asynchronous line draws and such in order to avoid having to wait for the pending operations to complete.
 However, when you're using the flipping bitmaps method above to do your asynchronous processing, these other asynchronous methods won't be necessary, since drawing to bitmaps is always synchronous, and has nothing to do with bus traffic or queuing asynchronous bus transactions.
 Drawing synchronously to bitmaps does not affect the asynchronous queue of the draw target.
 Each asynchronous queue is specific to the draw source or destination in question.

+#### Performance Differences By Framework

+##### ESP-IDF

+The ESP-IDF is capable of doing asynchronous DMA transfers over SPI, but right now the overall SPI throughput is less than the Arduino framework.
+I'm investigating why this is.
+I have related issues that are preventing me from supporting certain devices under the ESP-IDF, like the RA8875.

+##### Arduino Framework

+The Arduino Framework's SPI interop is tightly timed and fast, but doesn't support asynchronous DMA transfers - at least not explicitly - and doesn't seem to have a facility for returning errors during SPI read and write operations.
+Therefore I think it's less likely for wiring problems to be reported with the Arduino versions of the drivers, but I'm not exactly sure since I haven't tried to create such a scenario to test with.
+The Arduino framework is more likely to support a device than the ESP-IDF due to differences in the SPI communication API characteristics and behavior. `XXXX_async` methods will always be performed synchronously with the Arduino framework.

 Using the GFX API
 -----------------